 That’s where I come in.
 It’s my mission to help others learn things so they can live better, richer, and more meaningful lives as well.
 I have no doubt…it’s in that mental state of freedom where we can learn what it is in life that really drives us.
 What are the things we’d do every single day of our lives…even if we weren’t getting paid for it.
 Where would we explore?
 Who could we help?
 How can we make a difference in others lives?

 Mom & Dad…I love you guys so much.
 You were always there for us every time you could.
 You were at our games, at our birthday parties, carting us around to our friends houses to play.
 While we may not have been wealthy materially, but with parents leading our family like you guys did…we were RICH in the truest sense of the word.

 Dad: I heeded your advice.
 Thanks for sharing your wisdom with me throughout the years.
 Because without it…I’d probably be lying on my back on a man-trip heading into a coalmine.

 Life was Meant to Be Lived.
 I prefer climbing on Rocks…NOT working in coal mines.

 Brandon: Real Estate Investor, Entrepreneur, Triathlete, Husband, and Dad to 4

 Brandon has bought over 100 real estate deals in 5 different states.
 He has experience in buying homes owner financed, wholesaling, flipping, preforeclosures, and rentals.
 His favorite is buying ugly houses and turning them into beauties.

-Couple other tidbits you may find interesting: loves connecting and meeting new people, 2nd Degree black belt in TaeKwonDo (though it’s been years), trained as a sniper/infantry scout in the PA Army National Guard, survived a hostage situation at college, avid reader, and hates taking out the trash (working on finding virtual assistant to do that) 🙂
+Couple other tidbits you may find interesting: loves connecting and meeting new people, trained as a sniper/infantry scout in the PA Army National Guard, survived a hostage situation at college, avid reader, and hates taking out the trash (working on finding virtual assistant to do that) 🙂